Ufff Italy is just another level. I just can’t even anymore. Before someone calls me for overreacting, let me start off with a simple example.

 Unfortunately, this review is a little biased, as Italian cuisine has been part of my life since I was a kid – so I warned you!

 - what to eat

 Milan is part of the posh financial industry area of Italy, where a lot of people go to work in Switzerland and return back to enjoy life.
 Other than that, you know that for Italians, food solves everything.
 Say that you have a morning meeting – no need for the office, let’s have it with a caffe e cornetto on the bar downstairs.
 Need to figure out the basis of the business deal?
 Sure, let’s grab lunch somewhere and talk about it.
 Do you have something to discuss, or there is a problem to solve?
 Yes – let’s discuss it over dinner!
 It is easier to express yourself over some great 4-course meal and wine.

 See?
 What else you need to know about the vibe?

 What to eat.

-First of all, like in all Italy, the morning starts with the very normal caffe e cornetto.
+First of all, like in all Italy, the morning and this milan food guide starts with the very normal caffe e cornetto.
 You can go to whatever cafe that is open and ask for caffe e cornetto and you will be fine.